How much time did you spend creating your Linkedin headline and what does it say about you?

 Did you slap your headline together or let it default to current company name?
 Or did you carefully analyze your offerings and consider how to best summarize who you are and what you are known for in the allocated character count…to create a solid impression?

 If you are the latter – congrats.
 The former – take notes.

 The LinkedIn headline is an important part of your profile real estate.
 In fact, your name, headline, and photo are often the only things people see about you until they click on your complete profile.
 When you send a connection request – these details introduce you.
 For job seekers and professionals, this ‘first impression’ is not only critical (shares your value offering) but helps you get found (keywords).

 With this in mind you need to craft your headline with care.

-I get hundreds of connection requests each week.
+I get dozens of connection requests each week.
 Seriously.
 And I review them all.
 Why?
 Because I want to connect with actual people and I like to learn about the people I am connected with.